blinken/amz_sp_api/lib/vendor-orders-api-model/docs/VendorOrdersApi.md

 api_instance = AmzSpApi::VendorOrdersApiModel::VendorOrdersApi.new

-purchase_order_number = "purchase_order_number_example" # String | The purchase order identifier for the order that you want.
+purchase_order_number = 'purchase_order_number_example' # String | The purchase order identifier for the order that you want.
 Formatting Notes: 8-character alpha-numeric code.

 begin